 Eric Berndt is the Communications Director with BC’s Ministry of Attorney General and Housing.
 He has also been the Communications Director for the Ministry of Advanced Education and Skills Training, the Ministry of Health, and the Ministry of Mental Health and Addictions.

 He has also worked in communication roles with Island Health and AIDS Vancouver Island, and is currently on the Board of Directors of CPRS Vancouver Island.

 Andy Watson is the Manager of Government and Media Relations with WorkSafeBC, a role that he took after almost a decade working for the Government of British Columbia in various communications roles with the BC Coroners Service and Government Communications and Public Engagement (EMBC, MARR and JTST).

 A collaborator and believer that connections and networking are crucial to any success in the communications industry, Andy believes in the power of information sharing to create meaning, avoid misunderstanding, and develop community.

 With over two decades of experience in the communications industry, including five years as a journalist, Andy holds a Bachelor of Journalism (Hons) degree from Carleton University in Ottawa and a Master of Arts in Professional Communications from Royal Roads University in Victoria.
 Andy was also nominated for a Premier’s Award as an emerging leader in 2019.

-Andy is volunteering to support the CPRS National Conference Cultivate in 2021 and looks forward to helping to mentor newer communications professionals in the industry.
+Andy volunteered with the CPRS National Conference Cultivate in 2021 and is passionate about helping to mentor newer communications professionals in the industry.
 He lives in Victoria with his wife Lori, and two fur-children.
 When he’s not communicating, you’ll find Andy refereeing box lacrosse or enjoying one of B.C.’s fine craft beer offerings.